jakejakejake99/economics/fed funds forecast_error/README.md

-# readme for forecast accuracy experiment using error_data8824_figure1.dta
+# readme for forecast accuracy experiment using error_data.dta
-# Forecast Accuracy Experiment Using `error_data8824_figure1.dta`

-**Inspired by:**
-This project is inspired by the methodology of *Caballero and Simsek (2022)*, who evaluate monetary policy expectations using proprietary Fed Funds Futures data.

-**Citation:**
-Caballero, R. J., & Simsek, A. (2022). *A Model of FOMC Information Effects*.
-The Quarterly Journal of Economics, 137(2), 1225–1294. [https://doi.org/10.1093/qje/qjac002](https://doi.org/10.1093/qje/qjac002)
+**Attribution:**
+This project adapts the forecast comparison framework and data structure conventions from:

+> **Caballero, R. J., & Simsek, A. (2022).** "Monetary Policy with Opinionated Markets." *American Economic Review*, 112(7), 2353–2392. https://doi.org/10.1257/aer.20210271

+i used their convention of structuring quarterly futures-based forecast variables (e.g., `ffq0`, `ffq1`, etc.) and shifting market forecasts back one day to align with the available information set on forecast dates. the Greenbook vs. market forecast comparison methodology is also adapted from their empirical approach in Figure 1 and Appendix D.

 ---